You are here

 Do-It-Yourself Approach

 Given the complexities of liability, a homeowner may choose to handle a honey bee situation using the “do-it-yourself” approach.
 Obviously, when dealing with stinging insects, there is the potential that you might get stung.
 Anyone who is thinking of trying to deal with the problem themselves should carefully consider potential risks involved, be sure they are prepared to accept these risks, and have a clearly defined plan as to how they will proceed.
 This is not an undertaking to rush into; take time to plan and prepare.
-If you aren’t familiar with honey bees, familiarize yourself with bee-handling techniques by referencing books on beekeeping and/or by visiting with a beekeeper.
+If you aren’t familiar with honey bees, familiarize yourself with bee-handling techniques by reading books on beekeeping and/or by visiting with a beekeeper.
 If you are allergic or sensitive to honey bee stings, never try to remove bees.

 The first step in attempting to treat or remove a honey bee problem is to assemble the necessary protective equipment.
-At a minimum, this means having protective gloves; an appropriate, properly fitting bee veil; and hat, long-sleeved, light-colored coveralls.
-Also wear high-topped boots with your pants legs tucked inside.
-Or seal the openings to pants legs in some other way.
+At a minimum, this means having protective gloves; an appropriate, properly fitting bee veil; a hat; and long-sleeved, light-colored coveralls.
+Also wear high-topped boots with your pant legs tucked inside.
+Or seal the openings to pant legs in some other way.
 Such protective equipment can be easily and quickly ordered from beekeeping supply companies.

 Here is another important consideration that can make the job safer and easier: Honey bees do not fly in the dark.
 Therefore, if a nest is easily and safely accessible after dark, this is a good time to act.
 However, when honey bees are disturbed at night, they will fly toward any nearby light source and will sting.
 So, if you use a light, it is best to set it so that it shines on the target area from one position while you approach the colony from a different direction.

 The next step is to seriously assess the risks from other physical hazards, such as falling and electrocution.
 Dealing with home infestations of honey bees often requires using a ladder, and working from a ladder is risky, even under ideal conditions.
-It becomes even more risky when you are wearing a bee veil and gloves, and angry bees buzzing around you.
+It becomes even more risky when you are wearing a bee veil and gloves, and angry bees are buzzing around you.
 If you are working off the ground, recognize the risk of falling and take appropriate precautions.
 Likewise, take the risks of electrical hazards seriously, especially when climbing or using an aluminum ladder or pole around electric lines or when using liquid sprays around sources of electricity.
 Obviously, cutting into electrical wiring and plumbing is another risk to consider.

 Depending on the situation, there are three different approaches to destroying a colony of bees:

-(1) Soapy Water — One of the quickest and easiest ways to kill bees that are exposed, such as a swarm hanging on a tree limb or a colony on an exposed comb, is to spray them with a solution of soapy water (1 to 2 fluid ounces of liquid dishwashing detergent per gallon of water).
+1) Soapy Water — One of the quickest and easiest ways to kill bees that are exposed, such as a swarm hanging on a tree limb or a colony on an exposed comb, is to spray them with a solution of soapy water (1 to 2 fluid ounces of liquid dishwashing detergent per gallon of water).
 This treatment is best done using a 1- to 3-gallon hand-pump sprayer (Figure 8).
 Honey bees quickly lose their ability to fly when soaked with this solution and die within a few minutes.
 Keep in mind, however, that only bees that are thoroughly soaked will be affected.
 When treating bees that are clustered together, only the outer layer will be affected initially.
 It will be necessary to continue treating as the outer bees fall away and untreated bees are exposed.
 Be especially cautious when using any type of liquid spray around sources of electricity.
 Soapy water works much better than aerosol insecticides for treating exposed clusters of bees.
 Spraying an exposed cluster of bees with an aerosol insecticide will usually cause the cluster to break up, resulting in a cloud of angry bees, but the soapy water does not seem to alarm the bees.
 Most just remain on the cluster until they are overcome by the effect of the soapy water and fall to the ground, exposing the next layer.

 A man in a protective suit sprays liquid from a tank.